There are three types of recording systems to consider. Each one provides some unique capability.

 Network Video Recorder (NVR) is a complete system that includes the computer and software.

 Cloud service provides remote recording (over the Internet) for IP cameras at many different locations.
-It doesn’t require any computer at your location, but supports very limited number of cameras.
+It doesn’t require any computer at your location.
+The number of cameras supported at each location depends on the Internet bandwidth available.

 The IP recording and management system is a key part of your IP camera system.
 If you select the wrong system, you could find yourself without the key video evidence you need when an incident occurs, or worse still your security could be breached and safety threatened because of the wrong choice.